By GORDON GLANTZ

 From factory workers to steelworkers to those who worked in big city high rises, the shocking sight of a place where you spent the large part of your work life go from vacant to a state of disrepair to being reduced to rubble is far from unique.

-It is an American as Hollywood insulting our intelligence with rehashed reboots of sequels old movies and television shows.
+It is an American as Hollywood insulting our intelligence with rehashed reboots of sequels of old movies and television shows.

 That doesn’t mean I don’t have my own rather bittersweet feelings about the old Times Herald building at Main and Markley streets in Norristown suffering the same fate for the alleged sake of gentrification.